The Inflation Technique Completely Solves the Causal Compatibility Problem: The Inflation Hierarchy for Correlation Scenarios

 Expanded out for ${g=n=2}$, Eq.~\eqref{probas} identifies the diagonal marginal in this scenario ${Q_{n{=}2}^{g{=}2}={\sum_{A^{12},A^{21},B^{12},B^{21},C^{12},C^{21}}} Q_{n{=}2}}$ as

-Note that there exist additional relations between $Q_n$ and the original distribution $P(A,B,C)$.
+Note that there exist additional relations between $Q_n$ and the original distribution $P(A,B,C)$, some of which involve polynomials of the probabilities $P(A,B,C)$ with degree greater than $n$.
 For instance,

-In this paper we will not consider imposing relations of polynomial degree larger than $n$, though such additional constraints may be quite useful in practical implementations.
+In this paper we will not exploit such higher degree relations, though they are quite useful in practical implementations.\footnote{For instance, the result in Example~2 of Ref.~\cite{wolfe2016inflation} excluding the so-called \enquote{W-distribution} can be recovered using second order inflation if the higher degree relation of Eq.~\eqref{eq:higherrelations} is imposed.
+Without that relation, however, the W-distribution is excluded only at \emph{third} order inflation.}

-Given an arbitrary distribution $P(A,B,C)$, the \term{inflation technique} consists in demanding the degree-$n$ lifting of $P(A,B,C)$ be a member of the set of degree-$n$ diagonal marginals satisfying (\ref{symmetry}).
+Given an arbitrary distribution $P(A,B,C)$, the \term{inflation technique} consists in demanding the degree-$n$ lifting of $P(A,B,C)$ be the degree-$n$ diagonal marginal of a distribution $Q_n$ over the inflated variables satisfying (\ref{symmetry}).
 When condition~(\ref{probas}) is met, we call the associated distribution $Q_n$ an \term{\boldmath$n^{th}$-order inflation} of $P$.
 Clearly, if $P(A,B,C)$ does not admit an $n^{th}$-order inflation for some $n$, then it cannot be realized in the triangle scenario.
 Deciding if the degree-$n$ lifting of $P(A,B,C)$ is a member of the set of degree-$n$ diagonal marginals can be cast as a linear program~\cite{alevras2001linear}.

 If the linear program is infeasible, i.e., if no $n^{th}$-order inflation exists for $P(A,B,C)$, then the program will find a witness to detect its incompatibility.
 Such a witness will be of the form \be \overline{F}\cdot P^{\otimes n}<\min_{Q_n}\overline{F}\cdot Q_n^n, \ee where $\overline{F}$ is a real vector and the minimum on the right hand side is taken over all distributions $Q_n$ satisfying Eq.~(\ref{symmetry}).
 Call $F$ the $n^{th}$-degree polynomial such that $F(Q)=\overline{F}\cdot Q^{\otimes n}$ for all $Q$.
 For some distributions $P$, the inflation technique will thus output a polynomial witness of incompatiblity $F$, hence solving the corresponding (Approximate) Causal Compatibility problem.